wavesoftware/java-eid-exceptions/README.md

 ## Caution

 This classes shouldn't be used in any public API or library.
-It is designed to be used for in-house development of end user applications which will report Bugs in standarized error pages or post them to issue tracker.
+It is designed to be used for in-house development of end user applications which will report Bugs in standardized error pages or post them to issue tracker.

 ## Requirements